swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

-Introducing a property delegate to a property makes that property computed (with a getter/setter) and introduces a stored property whose type uses the delegate type.
+Introducing a property delegate to a property makes that property computed (with a getter/setter) and introduces a stored property whose type is the delegate type.
 That stored property can be initialized in one of two ways:

-1. Via a value of the original property's type (e.g., `Int` in `var
+1. Via a value of the original property's type (e.g., `Int` in `@Lazy var
-    foo: Int by Lazy`, using the the property delegate type's `init(initialValue:)` initializer.
-That initializer must have a single parameter of the property delegate type's generic type parameter (or be an `@autoclosure` thereof).
+    foo: Int`, using the the property delegate type's `init(initialValue:)` initializer.
+That initializer must have a single parameter of the same type as the `value` property (or be an `@autoclosure` thereof) and have the same access level as the property delegate type itself.
 When `init(initialValue:)` is present, is is always used for the initial value provided on the property declaration.
 For example:

     ```swift
-    var foo by Lazy = 17
+    @Lazy var foo = 17

     // ... implemented as
     var $foo: Lazy = Lazy(initialValue: 17)